-The LGBT Center is staffed by director, Liz Roccoforte, assistant director, AmariYah Israel, and undergraduate and graduate student coordinators.
+The LGBT Center is staffed by director, Liz Roccoforte, administrative assistant, Elizabeth Smith, and undergraduate and graduate student coordinators.
 The LGBT Center staff welcome at the front desk, facilitate education programs and conversation groups, and offer advising and advocacy to the campus community.
 Outfitted with a TV, couch, chairs, ample desk space and more, the Center is a great place to relax, study, or gather to meet and enjoy the company of fellow students.
 Both informal gatherings and structured events are supported and encouraged.
 The Center also offers a library stocked with books and periodicals, as well as, brochures and other resources pertaining to LGBTQIA topics.
 All LGBT Center staff members seek to aid those searching for information or support.

 The LGBT Center is located at the heart of campus on the first floor of the Tinkham Veale University Center, situated as the first office greeting visitors entering through the Linsalata Entrance off Bellflower Road.
 The space provides an inviting home to members of the LGBTQ+ and allied community interested in exploring and celebrating LGBTQ+ identities.
 Beyond the student base, the LGBT Center also welcomes alumni, prospective students, staff and faculty, postdocs, and community members.

 CWRU received four and a half out of five stars on the LGBT-Friendly Campus Climate Index.

 Academic life, student life, policies and practice, housing and residence life, and counseling and health services are just a few of the criteria measured for the index.